steffenfritz/bagit/README.md

 # Limitations

-1. Only one manifest file is supported in version 0.1.0
+1. Only one payload manifest file is supported in version 0.2.0
-2. No additional tag directories are supported in version 0.1.0
+2. No additional tag directories are supported in version 0.2.0
 3. Issues page [https://github.com/steffenfritz/bagit/issues](https://github.com/steffenfritz/bagit/issues)